-- Teams agree to do everything in their power to meet the committed objectives
+- Teams agree to do everything reasonably in their power to meet the committed objectives

-- If, during the course of the PI, facts dictate that some objectives are simply not achievable, then the teams agree to escalate immediately so that corrective action can be taken
+- During the PI, if it’s discovered that some objectives are not achievable, then the teams agree to immediately escalate so that stakeholders are informed and corrective action can be taken

-In this way, all stakeholders know that either: a) the program results will be achieved as planned, or b) they will be provided sufficient notice so as to be able to mitigate and take corrective action, thereby minimizing business disruption.
-That’s about as good as it gets, because this is, after all, research and development.
+In this way, all stakeholders know that either the ART results will be achieved as planned or they will be provided sufficient notice to mitigate and take corrective action, minimizing business disruption.
+That’s about as good as it gets because this is, after all, research and development.

-The result of the PI planning process will be some number of approved objectives sheets, one per team.
+The output of the PI planning process will be a collection of approved team PI objectives.
 Teams vote on the confidence level for the objectives as a set, and if confidence is high enough, the aggregate set of objectives becomes the committed ART plan.
-(If not, planning continues until it is.)
-This is all the input the Release Train Engineer needs, and he or she uses that team data to roll up the team objectives into the program PI objectives in a format suitable for management communication.
+The Release Train Engineer summarizes the team objectives into the ART PI objectives in a format suitable for management communication.

-These objectives should be SMART, much like the team PI objectives, and have stretch objectives.
-Also, like the team PI objectives, these might be business Capabilities the ART is working on, enablers, or other business or technical goals.
+The summarized objectives should be SMART, like the team PI objectives, and have uncommitted objectives.
+Also, like the team PI objectives, the ART PI objectives might describe business features the ART is working on, enablers, or other business or technical goals.

-During the Post-PI Planning meeting, after all the ARTs have planned, objectives are further rolled up to the value stream level by the Value Stream Engineer, and the value stream PI objectives are synthesized and summarized.
-This is the top level of PI objectives in SAFe, and they communicate to stakeholders what the value stream as a whole will deliver in the upcoming PI.
-Figure 1 (above) illustrates this aggregation from team to program to value stream PI objectives.
+If the ART is part of a Solution Train, the objectives are further rolled up by the Solution Train Engineer, and the Solution Train PI objectives are synthesized and summarized.
+This is the top level of PI objectives in SAFe, and they communicate to stakeholders what the Solution Train will deliver in the upcoming PI.
+Figure 4 below illustrates this summary from team to ART and from ART to Solution Train PI objectives.

-Planning at the value stream level can work similarly: The planning of the ARTs will impact each other, pushing some work back into the Value Stream Backlog for reevaluation in a later PI.
+Planning at the large solution level can be very similar; the planning of the ARTs will impact each other, pushing some work back into the Solution Train Backlog for re-evaluation in a later PI.